The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Multiwavelength and multimessenger study

-The TS maps of the six LHAASO sources acquired by running $\mathbf{gttsmap}$ function, after the likelihood analysis, are shown in Figure \ref{fig:1}.
-The input model files of likelihood analysis were created by the $\mathbf{LATSourceModel}$ package.
-By modifying the fitted model files as outputs of likelihood analysis, both TS maps containing 4FGL sources close to the LHAASO sources (position offset $<$ 0.5$^{\circ}$) and having all 4FGL sources excluded (residual maps) were generated.
-As shown in Figure \ref{fig:1} (a)-(d), there are two 4FGL sources found within the 0.5$^{\circ}$ radius region centered on each LHAASO source.
-However, these two sources can be confirmed as the two pulsars mentioned before\footnote{see in the Public List of LAT-Detected Gamma-Ray Pulsars on https://confluence.slac.stanford.edu/display/GLAMCOG/ Public+List+of+LAT-Detected+Gamma-Ray+Pulsars}.
-The residual maps, shown by Figure \ref{fig:1} (e)-(h), suggest there are no other significant sources might be associated with the six LHAASO sources in the energy range of 300 MeV to 300 GeV.
+We also calculated the test statistic (TS) maps of the six LHAASO sources with the gttsmap function, to examine the $\gamma$-ray sources observed by \textit{Fermi}-LAT.
+Figure \ref{fig:1} (a)-(d) present TS maps corresponding to all the fourth \textit{Fermi}-LAT catalog sources, the so-called 4FGL sources \citep{abdollahi2020fermi}, in the vicinity of the six LHAASO sources.
+Two 4FGL sources are found within the 0\fdg5 radius region centered on each LHAASO source, and can be confirmed as the two known pulsars PSR J0218$+$4232 and PSR J1740$+$1000 respectively.\footnote{For more details, visit the Public List of LAT-Detected Gamma-Ray Pulsars at \url{https://confluence.slac.stanford.edu/display/GLAMCOG/Public+List+of+LAT-Detected+Gamma-Ray+Pulsars}.} Figure \ref{fig:1} (e)-(h) show the residual TS maps with all 4FGL sources removed, indicating that no other significant sources appear to be associated with the six LHAASO sources in the energy range of 300 MeV to 300 GeV.
+Details regarding the maximum likelihood analysis and TS map calculations are provided in Appendix \ref{subsec:fermi ana}.